 If you don’t have a dress form to help with marking hemlines at different heights, a skirt marker can help!

-You can get a Dritz chalk hem marker (the tripod is unsteady), or you could look into Wawak’s skirt markers.
-There’s a less expensive one where you pin the length and a pricier one with a stable base that uses chalk puffs.
+You can get a Dritz chalk hem marker (the tripod is unsteady) or look into Wawak’s skirt markers.

 15. Expandable Button Gauge

 Measuring the distance between buttonholes and buttons can be a pain.
 However, my expandable gauge helps to mark more precise and even placement.